YuanSun-UoM/IPTpy/docs/notebooks/contrib.md

-Contributing to IPTpy
+Make A Contribution
 ==========================

 Introduction
 --------------------------

-Thank you for considering contributing to ``IPTpy``!
-There are many ways to contribute to this project, including reporting bugs, requesting additional or new functionality, improving our documentation, or contributing your code and we appreciate all of them.
-If you have any questions, please feel free to reach out to us on [GitHub Discussions](https://github.com/YuanSun-UoM/IPTpy/discussions).
+Thank you for your interest in contributing to IPTpy.
+There are many ways to get involved, including reporting bugs, suggesting new features, improving documentation, or contributing code.
+We appreciate all your contributions.
+If you have any questions, please feel free to reach out via [GitHub Discussions](https://github.com/YuanSun-UoM/IPTpy/discussions).

-## Where to start
+## Where to Start

-Look through our open issues and see if there is anything you would like to take on!
-We recommend working with core developers to implement new functionality.
-We can help you get started and make sure your code is consistent with the rest of the project.
-We do not officially "assign" issues to contributors, but if you are interested in working on an issue, please comment on the issue to let us know you are working on it.
-This will help us avoid duplicate work.
+Browse our open issues to find one that interests you.
+We recommend collaborating with use when implementing new functionality, as we can help you get started and ensure your code aligns with the project structure.
+While we do not officially "assign" issues, please comment on an issue if you plan to work on it to help prevent duplicate efforts.

-The code for ``IPTpy`` is hosted on GitHub.
-If you do not have one, you will need to create a [free GitHub account]( <https://github.com/signup/free>).
-The [GitHub Quickstart Guide](https://docs.github.com/en/get-started/quickstart) is a great place to get started with Git and GitHub.
+IPTpy is hosted on GitHub.
+If you do not have an account, you will need to create a [free GitHub account]( <https://github.com/signup/free>).
+The [GitHub Quickstart Guide](https://docs.github.com/en/get-started/quickstart) is an excellent resource for getting familiar with [Git](https://docs.github.com/en/get-started/using-git/about-git) and GitHub.

-## Reporting bugs
+## Reporting Bugs

-Is something not working as expected?
+Encounting an issue?
 We would love to hear about it!
-Please report any bugs you find by opening an [issue](https://github.com/YuanSun-UoM/IPTpy/issues) on GitHub.
+Please report any bugs by opening an [issue](https://github.com/YuanSun-UoM/IPTpy/issues) on GitHub.

-When reporting a bug, please include as much information as possible.
-This will help us reproduce the bug and fix it efficiently.
+When reporting a bug, provide as much detail as possible, including steps to reproduce the issue, expected behavior, and any relevant error messages.
+This will help us diagnose and resolve the problem more efficiently.

 ## Improving Documentation

-We are always looking for ways to improve our documentation.
-If you find something that is unclear or confusing, please let us know by opening an issue.
+We are always looking to enhance our documentation.
+If you come across anything unclear or confusing, please let us know by opening an [issue](https://github.com/YuanSun-UoM/IPTpy/issues) on GitHub.
+Your feedback helps us improve.

-## Development workflow overview
+## Development Workflow Overview

-This is a brief overview of the development workflow we use for IPTpy.
-A more detailed description of each step is provided in the following sections.
+Here is a brief overview of the development workflow for IPTpy.

-**Get set up to develop on your local machine**
+**Set up Your Development Environment**

-- Fork and clone the repository
+- Fork and clone the repository.
-- Create a development environment
+- Create a development environment.
-- Create a branch for your changes
+- Create a new branch for your changes.
-- Install pre-commit hooks
+- Install pre-commit hooks.

-**Make your changes**
+**Implement Your Changes**

-- Understanding the codebase
+- Familiarize yourself with the codebase.
-- Make a difference
+- Make and test your modifications.

 **Contribute your code**

-- Push your changes to your fork
+- Push your changes to your fork.

-- Open a pull request
+- Open a pull request.

-- Address feedback
+- Address any feedback from reviewers.

 - Wait for your pull request to be merged.